-Pricing hasn't changed much, so, as before, you'll be looking at list pricing in the £18,000 to is pretty much par for the course in the family hatchback segment, which means that you can expect to pay somewhere in the £16,000 to £25,000 bracket for mainstream models.
+Pricing hasn't changed much, so, as before, you'll be looking at list pricing in the £18,500 to £27,000 bracket for mainstream models.
 Compared to a five-door hatch variant, an 'SC' coupe will save you around £300, while an 'ST' estate will cost around £1,000 more.
-Customers get a choice of five rim levels - 'S', 'SE Dynamic', 'SE Technology', 'FR' and 'XCELLENCE'.
+Customers get a choice of five trim levels - 'S', 'SE Dynamic Technology', 'SE Technology', 'FR Technology' and 'XCELLENCE Technology'.
 Beyond that lie the hot hatch Cupra models.
 There are key changes across the range with regard to media connectivity, this revised Leon featuring the latest generation of the brand's 'Easy Connect' infotainment systems, activated by this model's new 'Media System Plus' eight-inch screen.
 Customers can also specify a 'Connectivity Box' in the central console that enables wireless smartphone charging.
 And there's the brand's 'Full Link' system, which enables you to use apps from your smartphone on the fascia screen via either the 'Apple CarPlay' or 'Android Auto' media systems.
 This improved Leon also features many more options when it comes to electronic safety systems.
 Examples of this include 'Traffic Jam Assist', which virtually drives the car for you in stop/start traffic.
 And a 'Pedestrian Protection System' which scans the road ahead not only for other vehicles that might pose accident hazards but also people too.

 Cost of Ownership